 Eventually the king sent an archer to kill the lion.
 As the archer waited in a tower, the Bodhisatta’s son jumped over the wall and rushed in to kill a horse so quickly that the archer could not shoot in time.
 But carrying the dead horse on his back slowed the Bodhisatta’s son down, and the archer shot an arrow straight through his body.
 The son reached the mouth of his den and there fell dead.
 Seeing the bloody corpse, his family mourned that a terrible fate such as this was sure to come from following the advice of outcasts rather than true friends.
 The jackal returned to live in the forest.

 In the Lifetime of the Buddha

-The Bodhisatta’s lion son was an earlier birth of one of the Buddha’s disciples who had been persuaded by his friend, after being invited time and time again, to skip his alms rounds and eat fancy morning meals at the monastery of Devadatta (the jackal of the story), a disciple of the Buddha who became his nemesis.
-The Buddha told this story to the traitorous disciple and those who had reported his misbehavior to let them know this disciple also kept bad company in the past.
+The Bodhisatta’s son was an earlier birth of one of the Buddha’s disciples who had been persuaded by a friend to skip his morning alms rounds and eat fancy meals at the monastery of Devadatta (the jackal was an earlier birth of him), a disciple of the Buddha who became his nemesis.
+The Buddha told this story to the traitorous disciple and those who had reported his misbehavior so they knew that this disciple also kept bad company in the past.